-The registration process consists in sending an email (to be configured in the settings) with the registration request to an administrator responsible for accepting them (or not).
+The registration process consists in sending an email (sender/destination emails have to be configured in settings) with the registration request to an administrator responsible for accepting them (or not).
 Once validated, an email is sent to the user to confirm his registration by way of a link.
 Once this step has been completed, the user can connect.